The best known and used methods of Chemometrics and Machine Learning are presented here below.

 Non-linearities are managed by the use of activation functions at the output of each neuron from the hidden layer(s).
 Different kinds of activation functions exist (tangent, sigmoid, etc.).

 Weights are adjusted by running through each sample of the calibration set several times.
 A stopping criterion is then necessary to avoid over-fitting.
-These methods are therefore to be used with caution, but modelling tips make it possible to obtain robust models.
+These methods are therefore to be used with caution, but modeling tips make it possible to obtain robust models.

 CART – Classification And Regression Trees